mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 ---
 layout: post
 title: Password blacklist with Forgerock IDM 5
-summary: How to prevent user from chossing a password from a most commonly used password list
+summary: How to prevent users from choosing a password from a *most common passwords* list
-published: false
 ---

 The recent NIST password recommendations state:

 *\"When processing requests to establish and change memorized secrets, verifiers SHALL compare the prospective secrets against a list that contains values known to be commonly-used, expected, or compromised.\"*

-In this blog post we will implement a blacklist mechanism in IDM 5 to prevent users from chosing a password that is known as a widely common used password.
+In this blog post we will implement a blacklist mechanism in IDM 5 to prevent users from choosing a password that is known as a widely common used password.

 -----

-The code and configuration explained in this blog post is available [here](https://github.com/mirzlab/idm-password-blacklist)

 # Implementation

 ## Define a password blacklist

-Let\'s create our list of password that need to be banned :
+Let\'s create our list of password that need to be banned:

 ```sh